tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 2. The Protein Coat
 3. The Envelope

-The DNA is the 'brain' of the virus and decides how and what the virus will do.
-There are viruses that have RNA  instead.
-The difference is not important to us right now.
+The DNA / RNA is the 'brain' of the virus and decides how and what the virus will create more copies, use energy, and infect the host.
+The ultimate goal of the game is to synthesize (create) proteins.
+These proteins are what let the virus do it's job.
+Though not important to us right now, there is a slight but significant difference between how viruses with DNA versus viruses with RNA at their core function.